Course 1. Assistance and Prevention

 2) another section concerns the basic assistance necessary for the family of the missing person from the moment of his disappearance (report) and communication with the mass media so as not to interfere with the investigation.
 In these terms, the issue of prevention is also addressed, i.e. in relation to useful advice to alert families and promote the prevention of disappearance within the family.

-In particular, at the end of the module, the learner will be able to exercise the following competence, namely: “provide assistance to voluntary associations, schools, institutions, care and after-reception institutions in the prevention and awareness of the phenomenon of missing persons”.
-The module will specifically allow the learner to:
+In particular, at the end of the course, the learner will be able to exercise the following competence, namely: “provide assistance to voluntary associations, schools, institutions, care and after-reception institutions in the prevention and awareness of the phenomenon of missing persons”.
+The course will specifically allow the learner to:

 • define methods and strategies to provide cognitive and information tools to improve individual resilience, strengthen family and community networks;